-- fields (list of dictionaries) fields/columns and their extra metadata - offset (int) query offset value - limit (int) query limit value - filters (list of dictionaries) query filters - total (int) number of total matching records - records (list of dictionaries) list of matching results ckanext.datastore.logic.action.datastore_search_sql(context, data_dict) Execute SQL queries on the DataStore.
+- fields (list of dictionaries) fields/columns and their extra metadata - offset (int) query offset value - limit (int) query limit value - filters (list of dictionaries) query filters - total (int) number of total matching records - records (depends on records_format value passed) list of matching results

+'''

+ckanext.datastore.logic.action.datastore_search_sql (context, data_dict) Execute SQL queries on the DataStore.

+'''

 The datastore_search_sql action allows a user to search data in a resource or connect multiple resources with join expressions.
 The underlying SQL engine is the PostgreSQL engine.
 There is an enforced timeout on SQL queries to avoid an unintended DOS.
-DataStore resource that belong to a private CKAN resource cannot be searched with this action.
-Use datastore_search() instead.
+Queries are only allowed if you have access to the all the CKAN resources in the query and send the appropriate authorization.